x-govuk/x-govuk.github.io/app/posts/digital-public-works-ideas.md

 A recent blog post from dxw suggests that [there needs to be more support for digital public works](https://www.dxw.com/2024/01/there-needs-to-be-more-support-for-digital-public-works/), described as platforms and tools which work across government to make it easier and faster to build services.

 I’m also big supporter of these.
-This unofficial X-GOVUK community is one way to support cross-government collaboration and tools, but many digital public works would need full time teams to support them.
+This unofficial X-GOVUK community is one way to support cross-government collaboration and tools, but many digital public works would need full-time teams to support them.

 There’s lots to be thankful for.
 The [platforms developed by the Government Digital Service](https://www.gov.uk/service-toolkit#platforms-and-tools) – Notify, Pay, One Login and Forms – are all super useful.